redaak/factor-clustering-crypto/README.md

-# README.md

-# Crypto Factor Screener & Cluster Explorer
+# Crypto Factor Screener & Cluster Explorer 💰

-## Overview

-The **Crypto Factor Screener & Cluster Explorer** is a Streamlit web application designed for cryptocurrency enthusiasts, investors, and data scientists.
-It provides a powerful tool to analyze cryptocurrency assets by calculating key financial factors, applying machine learning for behavioral clustering, and visualizing these clusters in an interactive 2D or 3D space.
-Users can explore individual clusters, understand their factor contributions, build hypothetical portfolios, and export their analysis results.
+A sophisticated cryptocurrency analysis tool that combines financial factor analysis with machine learning clustering to help investors understand cryptocurrency market patterns and build diversified portfolios.

-## Features
+## 🚀 Features

 - **Data Fetching:** Fetches historical price and volume data for various cryptocurrencies from the CoinGecko API.
 - **Factor Calculation:** Computes essential financial factors such as: